BDehapiot/ETH-ScopeM_Arora/README.md

 - Activate the new environment:
     ```bash
-    conda activate Python-Lite
+    conda activate Arora
     ```

-    Your prompt should now display `(Python-Lite)` indicating that you have changed environment
+    Your prompt should now display `(Arora)` indicating that you have changed environment
-    `(Python-Lite) YourUsername@MacBook-Pro Desktop/Template-Repo_Python-Lite-main %`
+    `(Arora) YourUsername@MacBook-Pro Desktop/ETH-ScopeM_Arora-main %`

 </details>